breezy-weather/breezy-weather-icon-packs/README_ENG.md

 ### Introduction
 This is a document about icon provider for GeometricWeather.
 Just like an icon pack for Android Launcher, It could provide weather icons and animators for GeometricWeather.
 Now, I will describe in detail how to build an icon provider for GeometricWeather.
+If there is anything unclear, please refer to these 2 project: GeometricWeather and FullSizePixelIconProvider, or just cantact me.

 ---